swaptacular/swpt_trade/README.md

 FLUSH_PERIOD=1.5

 # Worker servers should periodically perform scheduled HTTP
-# requests to fetch debtor info doucments.
+# requests to fetch debtor info documents.
 The specified number
 # of processes ("$HTTP_FETCH_PROCESSES") will be spawned to do
 # this job (default 1).
 Each process will open a maximum number
 # of "$HTTP_FETCH_CONNECTIONS" parallel HTTP connections (default
 # 100), and will give up after not receiving a response
 # for "$HTTP_FETCH_TIMEOUT" seconds (default 10).
 Note that
 # HTTP_FETCH_PROCESSES can be set to 0, in which case, the
-# container will not try to fetch any debtor info doucments.
+# container will not try to fetch any debtor info documents.
 # The "$HTTP_FETCH_PERIOD" value specifies the number of seconds
 # to wait between two sequential database queries to obtain
 # scheduled HTTP fetches whose time to be performed has